Pamicel/naive-framework/doc_COMPONENTS.md

 ## Component lifecycle

-The component has action triggers when opened and other action triggers when closed, those are called hooks, there are two kinds of hooks
+The component has **action triggers when opened and other action triggers when closed**, those are called **hooks**, there are two kinds of hooks

 ### <a name="inhook"></a>Inner hooks